software-architecture-guild/katas-2025/current_state/context_viewpoint/README.md

 As we can see, the system is interacting only with people:

 - **Candidate**
-  A software architect seeking certification through Certifiable, Inc. Candidates must pass two tests: an aptitude test and an architecture submission.
+  A software architect seeking certification through Certifiable, Inc. Candidates must pass an aptitude test and an architecture submission.
 They rely on timely grading, accurate feedback, and certification validation to advance their careers.
 - **Expert**
   An employed expert software architect responsible for grading certification exams and providing detailed feedback to candidates.
 They are freelance contractors paid per hour and play a crucial role in ensuring the integrity of the certification process.
 - **Designated Expert**
   A senior expert software architect with additional responsibilities beyond grading.
-They have the authority to modify certification tests, create or update case studies, and ensure that certification standards evolve with industry practices.
+They can modify certification tests, create or update case studies, and ensure that certification standards evolve with industry practices.
 - **Administrator**
   A Certifiable, Inc. staff member responsible for managing expert software architects, maintaining system access, and ensuring smooth certification operations.
-They oversee expert profiles, system credentials, and help facilitate AI-driven enhancements.
+They oversee expert profiles and system credentials and help facilitate AI-driven enhancements.
 - **External HR**
-  Hiring managers and recruiters from various companies who rely on Certifiable, Inc.'s certifications to verify the qualifications of software architects.
+  Hiring managers and recruiters from various companies rely on Certifiable, Inc.'s certifications to verify the qualifications of software architects.
 They use the certification database to validate credentials and make informed hiring decisions.

 ![Diagram](level1_system_context.png)